asifaly/adorable-broccoli-8f72c/src/pages/index.md

     title: Learn Electronics
     subtitle: Have Fun Tinkering and Learn a bit too!
     content: >-
-      We don't promise investors will be at your door with million dollars.
-But we certainly promise loads of fun workiing with batteries, motors, lights and sensors!
+      **No coding, No App, No Screen Time**.
+Kids will use their *hands* working with batteries, motors, lights and sensors!.
+Will be more fun than having investors at your door.
     actions:
       - label: Subscribe Now
         url: /pricing